-A received packet with a Test Sequence number less that expected.
+A received packet with a Test Sequence number less than expected.

-As a stream of packets enter a DUT/SUT, they include a Stream Test Sequence number indicating the order the packets were sent to the DUT/SUT.
+As a stream of packets enters a DUT/SUT, they include a Stream Test Sequence number indicating the order the packets were sent to the DUT/SUT.
 On exiting the DUT/SUT, these packets may arrive in a different order.
-Each packet that was reordered is counted as an Out-of-order Packet.
+Each packet that was re-ordered is counted as an Out-of-order Packet.